-Ninety (90 hour) practicum for secondary teacher candidates to integrate skills in planning, teaching and assessing student learning in a secondary classroom (grades 6-12) middle school, junior high or high school.
+This is a 90 hour practicum for secondary teacher candidates to integrate skills in planning, teaching and assessing student learning in a secondary classroom (grades 6-12) middle school, junior high or high school.
 Research based teaching methods will be emphasized.
 Field experiences and assignments will relate to teacher candidates primary teaching endorsement (subject) area.
-Includes 15-hour seminar.
-Prerequisites: MED 506 and MED 584 or concurrent enrollment in MED 584.
+Includes a 15 hour seminar.
+Requires concurrent enrollment in MED 584.